PyMavs/pymavs.github.io/README.md

 ## Notes for Development
 Development page is being worked out on the 'Dev' branch.
 The page is using a simple html, CSS, JS stack with Bootstrap.
+Use [Brackets IDE](http://brackets.io/).
+It will auto refresh page on html/css/js changes!

 ### Suggestions for later development